-I brought two large suitcases that I checked and a backpack and tote that I carried-on.
-Rolling clothes will allow you to fit more in, but be very conscious of the weight because airlines may charge a lot if you are over the limit.
+I brought one large suitcase that I checked and a backpack and tote that I carried-on.
+Rolling clothes will allow you to fit more in, but be very conscious of the weight because airlines may charge a lot (around \$75) if you are over the limit.

-I had plenty of stuff (probably more than I needed), however, had I needed something, I'm sure I would have had relatively no trouble finding it somewhere around Cape Town.
+I had plenty of stuff, however, had I needed something, I'm sure I would have had relatively no trouble finding it somewhere around Cape Town.